Idie's Farm

 How To Source Raw Milk

-Once the line is visible, gently skim the cream using a ladle, turkey baster, or a measuring cup.
+Once the cream line is easy to see, gently skim the cream off the top using a ladle, turkey baster, or measuring cup.
 The remaining milk will be skim milk.
-Some people enjoy it, but we usually save ours for baking or cooking.
+I usually save it for baking, cooking, or recipes where a lighter milk works fine.

 Stand mixer with whisk attachment